jamesturk/pynotes/functions.rst

 Functions
 =========

-Functions in Python are a lot like functions in other langauges with a few major things to note:
+Functions in Python are a lot like functions in other languages with a few major things to note:

 * Functions are first-class objects, this means that they can be passed as arguments and treated like any other type.
 * All functions return a value, if no ``return`` statement is specified then ``None`` will be returned.